top of page

 The CFIT is aligned with SIPeC/OaSIS, the Canadian skills framework, to translate measured skills into concrete job requirements.

-Specifically, the CFIT verbal, numerical, spatial, and matrix subtests are mapped to OaSIS cognitive skills (written comprehension/expression, mathematical reasoning, visualization, induction/deduction) and positioned at complexity levels 1 to 5—with a professional focus on levels 3 to 5 where problem solving and innovation take precedence.
-This alignment, based on the Gf/Gc model (fluid and crystallized intelligence), provides a common language for HR teams and managers, strengthens the objectivity of decisions (recruitment, mobility, development), and facilitates talent planning.
-At a glance, your T-scores and percentiles can be read against a recognized national framework, for fairer, more transparent, and more predictive choices.
+Specifically, the verbal, numerical, spatial, and matrix subtests of the CFIT are correlated with OaSIS cognitive skills (reading comprehension/expression, mathematical reasoning, visualization, induction/deduction) and positioned on complexity levels 1 to 5—with a professional focus on levels 3 to 5 where problem-solving and innovation are paramount.
+This alignment, based on the Gf/Gc model (fluid and crystallized intelligence), provides a common language for HR teams and managers, enhances the objectivity of decisions (recruitment, mobility, development), and facilitates talent planning.
+At a glance, your T-scores and percentiles can be interpreted within a recognized national framework, enabling fairer, more transparent, and more predictive choices.

 bottom of page